 The Educator Preparation Programs at Northwest Nazarene University are accredited based on the National Council for Accreditation of Teacher Education (NCATE) standards.
 The programs are fully approved by the Idaho State Board of Education.

-Heidi Curtis (Graduate Department Chair and Doctoral Program Director), Amy Ackley, Lynn Bohecker, Jennifer Hill, Tracy Marshall, Shannon Panfilio-Padden, Mike Poe (M.Ed. and Ed.S.
-Educational Leadership Program Director), LoriAnn Sanchez (App-Ed Program Director and Undergraduate Department Chair), Bethani Studebaker (M.Ed.
-Curriculum, Instruction & Innovation Program Director), Whitney Ward.
+Heidi Curtis (Graduate Department Chair and Doctoral Program Director), Amy Ackley, Jennifer Hill, Eric Kellerer (Field Experience Director), Tracy Marshall, Shannon Panfilio-Padden, Mike Poe (M.Ed. and Ed.S.
+Educational Leadership Program Director), Holly Ripley (Undergraduate Chair and ACE Director), LoriAnn Sanchez (Dean, College of Education), Bethani Studebaker (M.Ed. and Ed.S.
+Curriculum, Instruction & Innovation Program Director), Whitney Ward (Clinical Practice Director).